bnosac/audio.whisper/README.md

 **Load the model** either by providing the full path to the model or specify the shorthand which will download the model
   - see the help of `whisper_download_model` for a list of available models and to download a model
+  - you can always download the model manually at https://huggingface.co/ggerganov/whisper.cpp

 ```{r}
 library(audio.whisper)